sillero/my-sublime-settings/README.md

 ### And why didn't you use that other method with Dropbox/Google Drive?

 I did, but it can present serious problems on sync.
-This is way is more safe for me, so it can avoid conflicts.
+This is way is safer for me, so it can avoid conflicts.
 I update my settings when I start to code in a new machine and commit and push when I'm done with it.

 ### How?